Property System

 There are two methods that allow you to traverse view-hierarchy.

-Both of them accept a callback
+Both of them accept a callback function that is

 called for each child.
 The callback should return a boolean